 FAQ:

-In the case of categorical descriptors, DISCOVER just builds candidates from the combinatory of the categories of different descriptors.
-When numeric descriptors are included, DISCOVER first discretizes numeric descriptors into a finite number of levels, evenly spaced, within the numeric range of the feature in the training dataset.
+In the case of categorical descriptors, the Discover toolkit just builds candidates from the combinatory of the categories of different descriptors.
+When numeric descriptors are included, Discover toolkit first discretizes numeric descriptors into a finite number of levels, evenly spaced, within the numeric range of the feature in the training dataset.
 These levels are combined in the same way as categorical features.

 *Descriptors is used as a synonym for “variables”, “features” or ”columns”.